sanskrit-coders/sanskrit-documentation-theme/README.md

 - Special formatting consideration for fonts which need to be displayed bigger (eg: Devanagari for sanskrit.)
 - the usual Jekyll blog.
   - Post tag support
+- Portability
+  - We try to minimize the use of liquid templating language in favor of accomplishing stuff (menus, tables of contents, page inclusions) with javascript.
+This makes it a bit easier to move to another static website generator like hugo in the future.

 ### Screenshots and examples
 - See this test site: <https://sanskrit-coders.github.io/sanskrit-documentation-theme/>!